rivoduck/wowzator/README.md

 This tool uses a shell-like syntax to list and compare configuration information about vhosts, applications, smil files, transcoding templates, mediacache items and other parameters.

-Basic actions are implemented
+Basic actions are implemented:

 	action <restart|stop|start> <server|vhost>

-Some status information is also returned by the `status` command and `mediacache` command:
+Basic status information is returned by the `status` command and `mediacache` command:

 	status incomingstreams <server_name> [app_name_filter]
 	status streamtargets <server_name> [app_name_filter]